fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 in (builtins.outputOf producing.outPath "out")
 ```

+> I wish I had a _succinct_ explanation for why we need `unsafeDiscardOutputDependency` right now.
+Without it though, building the derivation will try and build all `nativeBuildInputs` of the derivation which is a large set as it includes `stdenv`.

 We can now `eval` this Nix expression (_dynamic-derivations_ needs the new Nix commands and does not work with `nix-instantiate`).
 The evaluation is near instant.

 ```console